How to check null or empty or undefined in Angular?

 - Checking null in Angular template HTML component

-- Checking null in Angular typescript component
+- Checking null in the Angular typescript component

 - Angular check for Array is empty or null or undefined